jvde-github/AIS-catcher/README.md

 ## Validation

 ### Experimenting with recorded signals
 The functionality to receive radio input from `rtl_tcp` provides a route to compare different receiver packages on a deterministic input from a file.
 I have tweaked the callback function in `rtl_tcp` so that it instead sends over input from a file to an AIS receiver like `AIS-catcher` and `AISrec`.
 The same trick can be easily done for `rtl-ais`.
 The sampling rate of the input file was converted using `sox` to 240K samples/second for `rtl-tcp` and 1.6M samples/second for `rtl-ais`.
+These programs, and others like `gnuais` have been pioneers in the field of open source AIS decoding and without them many related programs would have not exist (including probably this one).
 The output of the various receivers was sent via UDP to AISdipatcher which removes any duplicates and counts messages.
 The results in terms of  number of messages/distinct vessels:
  | File | AIS-catcher v0.35  | AIS-catcher v0.33 | rtl-ais | AISrec 2.208 (trial - super fast) | AISrec 2.208 (pro - slow2)  | AISrec 2.301 (pro - slow2) | Source |
  | :--- | :--- | :---: | :---: | :---: | :---: | :---: |  :---: |
  |Scheveningen |   44/37| 43/37  | 17/16 | 30/27 | 37/31 | 39/33 | recorded @ 1536K with `rtl-sdr` (auto gain) |